-- Restricted assets decreased by a net \$41.9 million due to decreases of \$34.2 million in construction cash used to finance District construction projects, and \$7.9 million in debt service cash due to the release of required reserves in refunding the 2008B and 2008F COPs by the 2013A and 2012A revenue bonds, respectively; offset by an added \$0.2 million in property taxes receivable. - Net capital assets increased by a net \$58.3 million due to \$145.2 million of operating assets added to the system; added land of \$0.5 million; and added equipment and general facilities of \$2.9 million; offset by a decrease of \$13.7 million in construction in progress and additional accumulated depreciation totaling \$76.6 million. - Other assets decreased by \$4.2 million due to amortizing \$0.5 million of net pension assets and expensing all unamortized debt issuance costs to comply with Government Accounting Standards Board Statement No. 65, Items Previously Reported as Assets and Liabilities. - Deferred outflows of resources decreased \$9.0 million due to a decrease of \$7.6 million in the fair value of the District's two swap contracts.
-Both contracts were determined to be hedge effective for fiscal years 2013 and 2012.
-The remaining \$1.4 million decrease relates to the amortization of deferred charges on debt refundings. - Current liabilities decreased by a net \$7.3 million due to decreases of \$7.1 million in accounts and other payables relating mainly to a prior year accrual of \$4.4 million for voluntary termination benefits paid in July 2013; and \$4.6 million in settlement payable relating to the Soboba Settlement Agreement, which was almost completely paid off in fiscal year 2013.
-These decreases were offset by increases of \$2.5 million in advances from developers; a net \$1.0 million in current debt service relating to added debt for the Secondary Clarifier and Tertiary Treatment Expansion (SCATT) state revolving fund (SRF) loan; and a net \$0.9 million in various other current liabilities. - Other liabilities increased by \$10.9 million due to net additions of \$19.8 million in construction deposits relating to SRF loan reimbursements for the Acid Phase Anerobic Digester (APAD) project, and the San Jacinto Valley RWRF and Temecula Valley RWRF Expansion projects; an increase of \$6.0 million in net other postemployment benefits; and a net increase of \$1.8 million in various other liabilities.
-These increases were offset by decreases of \$7.6 million in the fair value of swap contracts; \$5.4 million in settlement payable relating to the Soboba Settlement Agreement; and \$3.7 million in advances from developers. - Long-term debt outstanding increased by \$16.2 million due to the added \$38.3 million SCATT SRF loan; offset by \$3.2 million, \$8.4 million, \$7.9 million and \$2.6 million in scheduled payments and amortized amounts that were recorded in the fiscal year ended June 30, 2013 for advances for construction, notes and assessments payable, revenue bonds, COPs and GO bonds, respectively. - Excluding the prior period adjustment, there was little change in net position between the fiscal year 2012 adjusted balance and the fiscal year 2013 balance.
-Net non-operating income of \$45.5 million was offset by a net operating loss of \$76.0 million plus contributed capital from developers of \$20.0 million and contributed capital from grants of \$10.5 million for the year.
+- Restricted assets decreased by a net \$13.7 million due to decreases of \$1.4 million in construction cash used to finance District construction projects, and \$12.3 million in debt service cash due to the release of required reserves in remarketing of the 2008C and refunding of the 2008E COPs by the 2014A revenue bonds, and \$0.04 million in notes receivable; offset by an added \$0.06 million in property taxes receivable. - Net capital assets increased by a net \$63.5 million due to \$182.7 million of operating assets added to the system; added land of \$2.3 million; and added equipment and general facilities of \$4.9 million; offset by a decrease of \$45.1 million in construction in progress and additional accumulated depreciation totaling \$81.3 million. - Other assets decreased by \$0.53 million due to the amortization of net pension assets. - Deferred outflows of resources decreased \$2.7 million due to a decrease of \$1.4 million in the fair value of the District's two swap contracts.
+Both contracts were determined to be hedge effective for fiscal years 2014 and 2013.
+The remaining \$1.3 million decrease relates to the amortization of deferred charges on debt refunding. - Current liabilities increased by a net \$2.3 million due to an increase of \$3.6 million in accounts and other payables, accrued expenses, salaries and benefits; \$1.7 million in the current portion of compensated absences; \$1 million in advances from developers; and \$0.9 million in customer deposits.
+These increases were offset by decreases of \$4.1 million in current portion of long-term debt (which relates to the refunding of the 2008E COPs by the 2014A revenue bonds that reduces the debt service payments for the next ten years); and a net \$0.7 million in various other current liabilities. - Other noncurrent liabilities (noncurrent liabilities except for long term debt) decreased by \$13.4 million due to a net decrease of \$14.5 million in construction advances relating to SRF loan programs for the Acid Phase Anerobic Digester (APAD) project, and the San Jacinto Valley RWRF and Temecula Valley RWRF Expansion projects; a decrease of \$1.4 million in the fair value of swap contracts; and \$1.4 million in compensated absences and other accrued expenses.
+These decreases were offset by an increase of \$2.1 million in the net other postemployment benefits, and an increase of \$1.8 million in advances from developers. - Long-term debt outstanding increased by \$20.3 million due to the added \$43.9 million APAD State Revolving Fund loan and \$0.04 million capital lease obligation; offset by \$7.5 million, \$7.8 million, \$10.0 million and \$2.5 million in scheduled payments and amortized amounts that were recorded in the fiscal year ended June 30, 2014 for advances for construction, notes and assessments payable, revenue bonds, COPs and GO bonds, respectively.
+Furthermore the portion of long-term debt reported as current was decreased by \$4 million. - Net position increased by \$32.7 million; this increase is due to non-operating revenues of \$83.9 million that was offset by non-operating expenses of \$26.6 million; capital contributions from developers of \$44.6 million; and capital grants of \$4.2 million.
+The increases were offset by the losses from operations of \$73.5 million.
 Further information regarding restrictions and commitments associated with net position can be found in Notes 10 and 11 to the basic financial statements.
-Refer to Note 15 to the basic financial statements for information about the adjustments to the beginning balance of net position.